diegov-au/System80_MiSTer/README.md

 ---

-This core was developed with AI assistance.
+This core was developed with the assistance of AI.
 The RTL, the simulation harness and the documentation were written collaboratively with AI, with every hardware behaviour verified against the factory schematics, the technical manual, and a real DE10-Nano.